whitefusionhq/fullstackrubydev/src/_posts/2024/2024-11-20-dissecting-fash-refresh-and-signals-in-bridgetown.md

 category: Jamstack Frameworks
 ---

-As the lead maintainer of the [Bridgetown web framework](https://www.bridgetownrb.com), I get work on interesting (and sometimes very thorny!)
+As the lead maintainer of the [Bridgetown web framework](https://www.bridgetownrb.com), I get to work on interesting (and sometimes very thorny!)
 Ruby problems which veer from what is typical for individual application projects.

 With version 2 of Bridgetown about to drop, I’m starting a series of articles regarding intriguing aspects of the framework’s internals.
 This time around, we’re taking a close look at one of the marquee features: **Fast Refresh**.